Brandist/Optimus-Prune/Main/SLAM_API/Readme.md

 The subscriber package includes the slam package. slam contains all the SLAM based logic, which is creating the map, localisation and odometry.

-Linking the pub/apilib and sub/slam packages together is achieved by manipulating the CMakeLists.txt an package.xml, both created by the catkin_create_pkg command. (source: https://roboticsbackend.com/ros-include-cpp-header-from-another-package/).
+Linking the pub/apilib and sub/slam packages together is achieved by manipulating the CMakeLists.txt and package.xml, both created by the catkin_create_pkg command. (source: https://roboticsbackend.com/ros-include-cpp-header-from-another-package/).
 The ROS commands used to create the structure are documented and can be found in the resources folder.

 ## Additional information

-- This repository is written in C++ for a [ROS-Noetic](http://wiki.ros.org/noetic) based implemention
+- This repository is written in C++ for a [ROS-Noetic](http://wiki.ros.org/noetic) based implemention on Ubuntu version 18.
 - After performing all the requirements and includes in order to build this project.
 It can be run with the commands stated in [resources/ros_notes.md](https://github.com/Brandist/Optimus-Prune/blob/SLAM_API/Main/SLAM_API/resources/ros_notes.md)